 5.16.6 Potential New Requirements needed to support the use case

-[PR.5.16.6-001] The 5G system with satellite access, and when the satellite access is operating in store and forward mode, shall be able to inform an authorized UE that currently the communication can be done without any storage.

-Editor's Note: this requirement is FFS.

-[PR.5.16.6-002] The 5G system with satellite access, and when the satellite access is operating in store and forward mode, shall be able to inform an authorized UE about how long the data will be stored before being delivered.
+[PR.5.16.6-001] The 5G system with satellite access, and when the satellite access is operating in store and forward mode, shall be able to inform an authorized UE about how long the data is expected to be stored before being delivered.

-6 Additional considerations

-7 Consolidated requirements
+6 Consolidated requirements

+6.1 Introduction

+The following requirements represent a consolidation of the various potential requirements captured in the above use cases related to the 5G system with satellite access.

+6.2 Store & Forward Satellite operation

+The potential requirements corresponding to the support of Store & Forward Satellite information are listed in the table below.